ndconline/insta/README.md

 3. Send those commands from your computer once mapped, and save them here as they're discovered.

-If you already own the mic, you're the fastest path to finishing this — steps below take about 20 minutes.
+If you already own the mic, you're the fastest path to finishing this,  steps below take about 20 minutes.

 ## Why no ready-made commands?